Benchmark Regulation (BMR)

 Scope

-An Index is any figure i) published or “made available to the public” (i.e. accessible by a potentially indeterminate number of recipients) and ii) regularly determined
+An Index is any figure published or “made available to the public” (i.e. accessible by a potentially indeterminate number of recipients) and regularly determined.

-Any index by reference to which the amount payable under an instrument/contract, or the value of an instrument, is determined,
+A benchmark is any index by reference to which the amount payable under an instrument/contract, or the value of an instrument, is determined, or an index that is used to measure the performance of an investment fund.

 Benchmark categories